Credit Card Return Protection Ultimate Guide

 Chase Return Protection

-Chase Return Protection provides reimbursement for eligible purchases up to $500 per item with an annual maximum of $1,000 per account.
+Chase Return Protection reimburses eligible purchases up to $500 per item with an annual maximum of $1,000 per account.

 You can file a claim by phone (1-800-874-7702) or online.